-Fire Hazards Policies
+Fire Hazard Policies

-- S-16 Require new development and projects proposing land use changes to annex into existing or new Community Facilities Districts for fire prevention/suppression and medical response, or to create other financing mechanisms as necessary. - S-17 Require substantially vacant newly annexed areas containing wildland fire potential to bear additional costs associated with contracting to CalFire for fire suppression or provide other means of mitigation approved by the Fire Department until such time as urban services become available. - S-18 Incorporate fuel modification/fire hazard reduction planning (e.g., weed abatement, open space management plans, firebreaks, planting restrictions) on lands (both public and private) that contain terrain and vegetative features such as grass, woodlands and severe slopes. - S-19 Maintain inter-jurisdictional cooperation and coordination, including automatic aid agreements with fire protection/suppression agencies in Placer County.
+- S-31 Require new development and projects proposing land use changes to annex into existing or new Community Facilities Districts for fire prevention/suppression and medical response, or to create other financing mechanisms, as necessary. - S-32 Require substantially vacant newly annexed areas containing wildland fire potential to bear additional costs associated with contracting to CAL FIRE for fire suppression or provide other means of mitigation approved by the Fire Department until such time as urban services become available. - S-33 Incorporate fuel modification/fire hazard reduction planning (e.g., weed abatement, open space management plans, firebreaks, planting restrictions) on lands (both public and private) that contain terrain and vegetative features such as grass, woodlands, and severe slopes.
+Require fuel modification and fire hazard planning for new developments containing wildland fire potential.